 You can effectively use a prime lens for wedding shoots.
 But that does not mean there is no scope to use a short zoom too.
 The lens kit should have a 50mm with f/2 and one 70–200 mm with f/2.8.
 The use of color filters to highlight the dress of the bride and the décor is also crucial.
 I also recommend having a Nikon lens for landscape with you to shoot the event.

 Though seasoned experts have no doubt what they need, amateur photographers often decide to carry too much or too little on outdoor shoots.
 You should at least have two lenses, one prime, and one telephoto.
 Besides, you must carry a tripod, extra batteries, and a wireless shutter release.
 Of course, it goes without saying that filters and lens hoods must be taken along.
 In short, make sure to have the Best Nikon Accessories along with your camera.

-I tried out all of the listed lenses for Nikon D7100 and tested them exhaustively to make sure they are worth the money.
+I’ve tried all of the listed lenses with Nikon D7100 and tested them exhaustively to make sure they are worth the money.
 However, if you still can’t make up your mind, here are my two evergreen recommendations:

 - The Nikon AF-S 200-500mm f/5.6E ED VR Zoom Lens is the clear winner.
 It has sharp autofocus and is very user-friendly.
 There was no distortion even when I used it to photograph sunsets.

 - The second place is grabbed by Sigma 17-70mm F2.8-4 DC Macro OS HSM.
 It is an ideal lens for use under different conditions and works well with the Nikon D7100.